 Manufacturing operations use potentially high-risk machinery and production managers ensure that proper workplace safety standards are followed and adequate measure are taken to minimise any associated risks to people or equipment.

 Manufacturing production managers use standard office equipment including computers and specialist business software.
 Depending on their particular area of manufacture, they may apply specialist knowledge of machinery, processing or engineering operations.
 They may also be involved with product design and purchasing.

 How do I become one?

 Education and training

-Most manufacturing production managers will generally have worked for a number of years in a technical position in an industrial business before progressing to a managerial role.
+Most mine managers will generally have worked for a number of years in a technical position on a mine before progressing to a managerial role.

 To work as a mining manager in Western Australia you will need to obtain a First Class Mine Manager's Certificate of Competency from the Department of Mines, Industry Regulation and Safety